Trendeo/slate/source/includes/_priceactions.md

 merchantId | yes | Merchant ID of the merchant owning the price action. actionStart | yes | Start date in format yyyy-mm-dd. actionEnd | yes | End date in format yyyy-mm-dd.
-Needs to be after start date title | no | Title of the price action; not more than 255 characters. filteredCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") to which the price action should be limited.
+Needs to be after start date blackPricesOnly | no | Whether the action should be only applied to non-discounted products, or to any.
+Default is false (i.e. applies to any product) title | no | Title of the price action; not more than 255 characters. filteredCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") to which the price action should be limited.